zhehaowang/zhehao.me/book-notes/random-walk-down-wall-street/notes.md

 The claim is that stock price movement (in the short term) is a random process (hence the name, random walk).

+Technical methods cannot be used to make useful investment strategies, and not one has consistently outperformed the simple buy-and-hold, with fees and taxes in mind.
+This is the foundamental conclusion of the random walk theory.
+Stock prices cannot be predicted on the basis of past stock prices.

 ### Fundamentals analysis

 Investment by firm foundation theory.